JoshDoody/fsn/_book_excerpts/negotiate/counter-offer-even-if-you-like-the-job-offer.md

 layout: book_page
 title: Counteroffer even if you really like the job offer
 subhead: Always counter offer because you never know you salary potential
-excerpt: You should counter offer even if you really like your job offer because you could leave money on the table.
+description: You should counter offer even if you really like your job offer because you could leave money on the table.
 context: negotiate
 last_modified_at: 2016-06-25
 book_section: 8